Who Is Responsible for a Deceased Relative's Debt?

 3. Spouses in Community Property States

-Currently, there are nine community property states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
+There are nine community property states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
 A family law attorney can help you sort through the marital property laws in your state.

 Note that this does not apply to private student loans.
-Determining the status of private student loans when the borrower dies requires a close look at the associated loan documents.
+Determining the status of private student loans when the borrower dies requires a close look at the loan documents.

 No, you do not have to speak with debt collectors — even if the debt is yours.
-However, this does not stop collectors from using other legal means of securing unpaid debt.
+But this does not stop collectors from using other legal means of securing unpaid debt.
 For example, a debt collection company may file a lawsuit against a deceased person's estate.

 If contacted by a debt collector seeking payment for a deceased relative's debts, give them the contact information of the estate's personal representative.
-This person is responsible for settling the estate's affairs, including paying any outstanding debts.
+This person is responsible for settling the estate's affairs, including paying outstanding debts.

 Regardless of who you are, do not give any personal information (e.g., Social Security number, birth date, or financial account numbers) to unidentified debt collectors.
 Many scam artists gather information from obituaries and other public notices of someone's death.
-They then pose as debt collectors to gather personal information from the deceased person's relatives and use it to commit identity theft and other types of fraud.
+They then pose as debt collectors to gather personal data from the deceased person's relatives and use it to commit identity theft and other types of fraud.

 You can stop debt collectors from calling you by mailing them a letter.
-The Consumer Financial Protection Bureau provides sample letters here to help you draft your demand.
+The Consumer Financial Protection Bureau provides sample letters to help you draft your demand.
 You should keep a copy of your letter, send the original by certified mail, and pay for a "return receipt" to prove that the letter was sent and received.

-More Information and Filing a Complaint
+More Information on Filing a Complaint

 There are two primary ways to report misbehavior by debt collectors.
 First, you may file a report with the Federal Trade Commission, the agency responsible for enforcing federal consumer protection laws.
-Additionally, many states have their own consumer protection laws.
+Also, many states have their own consumer protection laws.
 You can report violations of these laws to your state Attorney General's office.

 Get Legal Help Handling a Deceased Relative's Debt